Case Study — 03 of 03

 Why I Made This

 I had just started getting into cloud engineering and DevOps and found it genuinely interesting.
 I wanted my first real project in that space to be hands-on rather than just following a guide step by step.
-Building a telemetry pipeline felt like the right thing to tackle first because it made me work through the full flow: writing a script that generates data, automating it on a schedule, keeping credentials out of the codebase, and then actually seeing everything show up in a live Azure dashboard.
+Building a telemetry pipeline felt like the right thing to tackle first because it made me work through the full flow, such as writing a script that generates data, automating it on a schedule, keeping credentials out of the codebase, and then actually seeing everything show up in a live Azure dashboard.

 Core Features